Why muscles at the back of the leg are important for football

 Leg power is essential for top level football

-The muscles in the legs support, balance, and propel the body; without them, or with injured muscles, footballers cannot play their game.
+The muscles in the legs support, balance, and propel the body; without them, or if injured, footballers cannot play their game at maximum levels.

 Posterior (back) muscles, such as the Hamstrings (Semimembranosus, Semitendinosus & Biceps Femoris) and the Gluteus Maximus, produce the opposite movement than their anterior (front) counterparts; mainly extending the thigh at the hip and flexing the leg at the knee.